-Important: The R49 boost control option is set for high voltage operation of VDDSPK.
-If VDDSPK is greater than 3.6Vdc, the R49 boost control bits should remain set.
+Important: The R49 boost control option is set in the power-on reset condition for high voltage operation of VDDSPK.
+If VDDSPK is greater than 3.6Vdc, the R49 boost control bits should be remain at the power-on default settings.
 This insures reliable operation of the part, proper DC biasing, and optimum scaling of the signal to enable the output to achieve full scale output when VDDSPK is greater than VDDA.
 In the boost mode, the gain of the output stage is increased by a factor of 1.5 times the normal gain value.

 An optional alternative function for these outputs is to provide a virtual ground for an external headphone device.
 This is for eliminating output capacitors for the headphone amplifier circuit in applications where this type of design is appropriate.
 In this type of application, the AUXOUT output is typically operated in the muted condition.
-In the muted condition, and with the output configured in the non-boost mode (also requiring that VDDSPK < 3.61 Vdc), the AUXOUT output DC level will remain at the internal VREF level.
+In the muted condition, and with the output configured in the non-boost mode (also requiring that VDDSPK < 3.61Vdc), the AUXOUT output DC level will remain at the internal VREF level.
 This the same internal DC level as used by the headphone outputs.
 Because these DC levels are nominally the same, DC current flowing through the headphone in this mode of operation is minimized.
 Depending on the application, one or both of the auxiliary outputs may be used in this fashion.